Chart Color Schemes

 Health performance in Carey Park is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Carey Park faces significant health challenges, affecting both younger and older age groups.
-The rate of private health cover is low at approximately 48% (~2,716 people), compared to 55.4% across Rest of WA and the national average of 55.7%.
-Mental health issues impact 13.3% and arthritis affects 10.7% of residents.
+Carey Park faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions, affecting both younger and older age groups.
+Private health cover is low, with approximately 48% of Carey Park's total population (~2,716 people) having it, compared to 56.4% in the rest of WA and a national average of 55.7%.

 Frequently Asked Questions - Health